Career Provision at Lincoln Academy

 Students on the SEN Register receive a personal guidance interview with a qualified Careers Advisor in Year 11, 12 and 13.

-All students can request a personal guidance interview with a qualified Careers Advisor via their Head of House or Form Tutor.
+All students can request a personal guidance interview with a qualified Careers Advisor via their Head of Year or Form Tutor.

 In addition to planned personal guidance interviews, students can access drop in sessions.